babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

     case faceToFace = "face to face"
 }
 ```
-At the beginning the `ConsultationMethod` had indeed 2 cases.
+At the beginning, the `ConsultationMethod` had indeed 2 cases.
 This may be trivial here without big consequences however that not always a case and a lie may cost us many of hours.

 "Cross-files" comments are even more dangerous to become a lie at some point.
 Consider the following comment:
 ```